East Pepperell, Massachusetts: History

+Percy England was one of a number of people tarred and feathered for either having an affair or falling for a much younger woman.
+Other victims included Joseph Smith in 1832, Charles G. Kelsey in 1872, Dr. S. L. Newsome in 1930, and Alice Knowles in 1939.

 Geography

 East Pepperell is located in northern Middlesex County at (42.666956, -71.564063), in the eastern section of the town of Pepperell.
 It is separated from the main village of Pepperell to the west by the Nashua River.
 East Pepperell is bordered to the northeast by the town of Dunstable and to the south by the town of Groton.

 Massachusetts Route 113 passes through the village, leading west into Pepperell village and east 15 mi to Lowell.

 According to the United States Census Bureau, the East Pepperell CDP has a total area of 1.45 sqmi, of which 0.04 sqmi, or 2.55%, are water.